 \bo First we establish the necessity of (a), (b) and (c). (a) follows from the fact that a billiard trajectory cannot hit the same hyperbolic plane twice because a geodesic cannot intersect a hyperbolic plane more than once.
 For (b), suppose $F_j,F_k$ be two adjacent faces of $\Pi$.
 Using a suitable isometry we can consider without loss of generality that these two faces are represented by the vertical hyperbolic planes $\{y=0\}$ and $\{ax+by=0\}$ in $\mathbb{H}^3$ for fixed $a,b \in \mathbb{R}$ with $a^2+b^2 \neq 0, a \neq 0$.
-Suppose (b) does not hold and a billiard trajectory not starting or ending in the vertex at $\infty$ of $\Pi$ hits faces $F_j,F_k$ more than $\lambda_{jk}$ times.
+Suppose (b) does not hold and a billiard trajectory not starting or ending in the vertex at $\infty$ of $\Pi$ hits faces $F_j,F_k$ more than $\lambda_{jk}$ times(say $\mu_{jk}$ times).
 Each segment of the corresponding billiard trajectory lying between $F_j$ and $F_k$ is part of a semicircle hitting $\{z=0\} $ plane orthogonally because it cannot be a straight line perpendicular to $\{z=0\}$ otherwise it will hit the vertex at $\infty$.
 On unfolding this part of the trajectory we get a part of an orthogonal semicircle.
-On projecting this part onto the $x-y$ plane we see that the projection is subtending an angle $\mu_{jk} \Omega_{jk} > \pi$ at origin which leads to a contradiction since the projection is a euclidean straight line in $x-y$ plane.\\ For (c), let $F_j,F_k,F_l$ be three faces of $\Pi$ meeting at a vertex $v$.
+On projecting this part onto the $x-y$ plane we see that the projection is subtending an angle $\mu_{jk} \Omega_{jk} > \pi$ at origin which leads to a contradiction since the projection is a euclidean straight line in $x-y$ plane.\\ For (c), the following argument holds for the case where an arbitrary number of faces of $\Pi$ meet at a vertex.
+For illustration, let us consider in particular a situation where $F_j,F_k,F_l$ be three faces of $\Pi$ meeting at a vertex $v$.